 When the sun hits Alley Mill just right, the reflection in the nearby spring stops hikers in their tracks.
 The image of the towering red structure on the teal blue water is striking.

 Located a short distance from the crystal clear waters of the Jacks Fork and Current rivers in the south-central Ozarks, the mill and spring are surrounded by a lush oak and pine forest.
-Said to be the most photographed spot in Missouri, the site was selected for the U.S. Mint's 2017 America the Beautiful Quarter honoring the Ozark National Scenic Riverways.
+Said to be the most photographed spot in Missouri, the site – part of the Ozarks National Scenic Riverways – was selected for the U.S. Mint's America the Beautiful Quarter collection.

 A short trail circles the spring and is the best way to fully experience the view.
 The spring – the 7th largest in the state – pumps out more than 80 million gallons of water every day.
 Inside the two-story structure you'll find National Park staff and displays that provide information about the vital role mills served in Missouri communities more than a century ago.
 An old one-room school house, general store, picnic area and campground are located nearby.

 Natural beauty and history intersect at dozens of mills across Missouri.
 Many are privately owned and have been renovated to serve as homes or rustic lodging for visitors.
 Others are part of the state and national park systems and are open to the public.

 Here are a few of the historic mills you can explore in the Show-Me State:

 Bollinger Mill: The massive four-story Bollinger Mill stands adjacent to the Burfordville Covered Bridge, one of just four covered bridges remaining in Missouri.
 Located on the Whitewater River, the stone-and-brick mill dates back to the Civil War era.
 Tours are offered year-round and explain how area farmers relied on the mill to grind their wheat and corn into flour and meal.
 The Bollinger Mill State Historic Site has picnic areas and hosts special events, including folk music concerts and Halloween storytelling around a bonfire.